Honda Accord (Japan and Europe eighth generation)

 The eighth generation Honda Accord for Japanese and European markets is a mid-size car.
-It went on sale in mid-2008 for the 2009 model year.
+It went on sale in mid 2008 for the 2009 model year.
 The Japanese-built Accord is also sold in Australia and New Zealand as the Accord Euro.
 It is also available in US, Canada, and Mexico as the second-generation Acura TSX.
 From late 2009, it is available as Honda Spirior in China.
 While not as large as the North American Accord, sold in Japan as the Honda Inspire, this generation Accord is not in compliance with Japanese Governments regulations concerning exterior dimensions, and is not classified as a compact sedan in Japan.

 Overview

 Honda revealed some detail shots and a teaser video of the European-spec Accord in January 2008, before debuting it at the Geneva Motor Show in March.
 The new Accord comes in both sedan and wagon forms, offering a host of engine and transmission options.

-Available engines are the 2.0-litre i4, 2.4-litre i4, and 3.5-litre V6 i-VTEC petrol engines, as well as the 2.2-litre i-DTEC diesel engine.
-All engines come with a 6-speed manual transmission, while the petrol engines get in addition to that a 5-speed automatic transmission.
+Available engines are the 2.0-litre i4, 2.4-litre i4, and 3.5-litre V6 i-VTEC petrol engines (V6 was US only), as well as the 2.2-litre i-DTEC diesel engine.

+All engines come with a 6-speed manual transmission (except Japan where all lineup was automatic transmission only), while the petrol engines get in addition to that a 5-speed automatic transmission.

 Dimensionally, the Accord has become longer, wider, and lower for a sleek, sporty look, along with sharper body lines and slightly redesigned headlights.
 Honda has built the Accord on its new ACE body structure, available with a host of new safety features.

 In Australia, the Euro variant of this model won the prestigious Wheels Car of the Year award for 2008.

-It also won the South African CAR OF THE YEAR for 2009.
+It also won the South African Car Of The Year award for 2009.
 In March 2012, Wheels magazine Australia compared 11 mid-sized sedans, and the Accord Euro won top position.

-Production ended at the end of February 2015 for Australian and New Zealand spec models, however there should be enough cars built to last until the end of 2015.
-Sales also ended in Europe, Israel and Turkey as well.
+Production ended at the end of February 2015 for Australian and New Zealand spec models, with sales lasting until the end of 2015.
+Sales also ended in Europe, Israel, and Turkey as well.